 So I knew what we needed exactly the minute I saw Ugo Rondinone‘s work.

-BZH is a publication about city life and it’s original sign was a typical Kyiv street light.
-It had recognition of loyal audience and warm feelings of the team, but it was time to move on.
-It had to be metaphorical and slightly playful, dynamic, scale well across different mediums, and to be easily animated as publication was about to intruduce a new video format.
+BZH is a publication about city life, and its original sign was a typical Kyiv street light.
+It had recognition of a loyal audience and warm feelings from the team, but it was time to move on.
+It had to be metaphorical and slightly playful, dynamic, scale well across different media, and be easily animated as the publication was about to introduce a new video format.

-The main logo, a monogram in the circle, is a rebirth of the old street light of sorts.
-It’s about spotlight: how BZH focuses reader’s attention on what’s important.
+The main logo, a monogram in a circle, is a rebirth of the old street light of sorts.
+It’s about spotlight: how BZH focuses readers’ attention on what’s important.

-*deep because we live in a global world and the publication covers not only Ukrainian, but global context.
+*deep because we live in a global world, and the publication covers not only the Ukrainian context, but also the global context.

 Website

-BZH website was designed to make the people stay, read more stories, news, check what’s going on in other sections.
-Visually it can seem a lot, especially on desktop, and it’s much like big city’s life.
-My goal was to make navigating through all of this easy and fun: there’s a mix of highlighted superfeatures, mid-sized features, quick news on the front page and much calmer layout in sections.
+The BZH website was designed to make people stay, read more stories, news, and check what’s going on in other sections.
+Visually, it can seem a lot, especially on a desktop, and it’s much like a big city’s life.
+My goal was to make navigating through all of this easy and fun: there’s a mix of highlighted superfeatures, mid-sized features, quick news on the front page and a much calmer layout in sections.

 We developed a custom builder for editors to assemble longreads.
-Visually they are aimed at high readability and keeping readers engaged.
-BZH often commisions photographers and illustrators to create custom imagery, and it is supported by sevreal available layouts and typography.
+Visually, they are aimed at high readability and keeping readers engaged.
+BZH often commissions photographers and illustrators to create custom imagery, and it is supported by several available layouts and typography.

 Plans

-Longreads will have custom blocks that allow editors to put together even more higly readable, but also vibrant pieces.
-Engaging readers is no joke, so we’ll have interactive blocks, few types of galleries and quotes to help build the look and feel of each superfeature.
+Longreads will have custom blocks that allow editors to put together even more highly readable, but also vibrant pieces.
+Engaging readers is no joke, so we’ll have interactive blocks, a few types of galleries and quotes to help build the look and feel of each superfeature.

 Make sure to check out the website: bzh.life